-KDOT project approved for Lindsborg
+KDOT K-4 project moving forward in Lindsborg

-On Thursday, March 7, Governor Laura Kelly announced the latest projects that would be included in the next phase of the Kansas Department of Transportation’s Eisenhower Legacy Transportation Program (IKE Program).
+Earlier this year, Governor Laura Kelly announced the latest projects that would be included in the next phase of the Kansas Department of Transportation’s Eisenhower Legacy Transportation Program (IKE Program).
 Among the modernization projects selected was the K-4 at Bethany Drive realignment that leads into Lindsborg from the northwest.
 Due to continued deterioration of the bridge, the cost of upkeep/repair, and it no longer serving a purposeful function since the railroad abandoned the area, the project would remove the bridge and provide a new entrance into Lindsborg from K-4 highway.
 This announcement places this project in KDOT’s development pipeline along with numerous other projects occurring around the state.
 A select number of projects move into the construction pipeline in future phases; it’s unclear at this time when this project would move to that stage.

 This is a KDOT project, estimated at $8 million, with all funding and construction-related activities going through the state.
 There will be no Lindsborg resident-specific taxes needed to fund this project.
 Lindsborg city staff will assist in logistical support roles as needed, as well as acting as a facilitator in getting important information out to Lindsborg residents.
 However, most information regarding the status of the project will come directly from KDOT.